CALCULATE YOUR SIP RETURNS

 Key Considerations for HNI IPO Applications

-As mentioned, an HNI must invest a minimum of ₹2,00,000.
-This requirement distinguishes HNIs from Retail Individual Investors (RIIs), who have a lower minimum investment threshold.
+As mentioned, an HNI must invest more than ₹2,00,000.
+This requirement distinguishes HNIs from Retail Individual Investors (RIIs), who have a lower application size limit of up to ₹2 Lakh per IPO.

 Unlike some other categories, HNIs aren’t eligible for any discount on the issue price.
 HNIs pay the full IPO price, reflecting their ability to commit larger sums.